UWC2-PYTHON/ProgrammingInPython/source/class_schedule/lesson06.rst

     ../exercises/args_kwargs_lab.rst
     ../exercises/mailroom/mailroom_with_tests.rst

-**NOTE:** you will find that most introductions to unit testing with Python use the built in ``unittest`` module.
+**NOTE:** You will find that most introductions to unit testing with Python use the built in ``unittest`` module.
 However, it is a bit heavyweight, and requires some knowledge of OOP -- classes, etc. So we use pytest in this class: http://doc.pytest.org/en/latest/.
 But the principles of testing are the same.